tugrasahiner/TugraSahiner/README.md

 ## Areas I can help with

 - Product strategy
-- Product and business questions within gaming and loyalty
+- Product and business questions within gaming and loyalty, specifically reward apps
 - Building hardware, VR, and wearable products from the ground up
 - Applying AI tools within product organizations
 - Lessons from running a hardware startup through the COVID-19 period